Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 1M

 Pick MiMo-V2.5 if you want the stronger benchmark profile.
-Gemma 4 31B only becomes the better choice if you want the cheaper token bill.
+Gemma 4 31B only becomes the better choice if its workflow or ecosystem matters more than the raw scoreboard.

 MiMo-V2.5's sharpest advantage is in coding, where it averages 56.1 against 41.6.
 The single biggest benchmark swing on the page is MMMU-Pro, 76.9% to 77.9%.